 Collecting strong evidence is crucial to establishing the trucking company’s or driver’s negligence.
 Important evidence in a truck accident lawsuit may include things like:

-• Electronic logging devices – ELDs record driving times to create a safer working environment for commercial drivers.
-ELDs can be used to investigate and enforce HOS limits.
+- Electronic logging devices: ELDs record driving times to monitor commercial vehicle drivers and can be used to investigate and enforce HOS limits.
 Our attorneys will analyze this data to identify potential breaches of FMCSA regulations.

 Employing the Latest Technology